akhilgeo/QR-code-Builder-/README.md

 ![stronghold logo](/img/logo.png)

-`Password Masher` is a utility tool developed using python, which converts your password into a strong password.
+`QR Code Builder` is a utility tool developed using python, to Build QR codes with custom encoded text.

 ![GIF demo](img/demo.gif)

-**About Password Masher**
+**About QR Code Builder**
 ---

-There are many password generators available online.
-Most of them generate random strings as passwords which might be hard to remember and generated only once.
-To Overcome that problem I tried to create this tool.
+There are many QR Code generators available online.
+This is a QR Code you could run on your local machine, to generate the desired QR code at you convinence.

 The GUI Interface, is very simple.
-It consists of a secret Key - which you need to enter.
-This is the only thing which you need to remember.
-Once you enter the secret key select the website for which you need the password and click on generate.
+It consists of a secret Key - which you need to enter the text to be encoded and click on Build.

-Based on your secret key and webiste, it generates a complex password.
-The best part is that even if you forgets the password, you can rerun the tool and generate the same password again.

-Periodically you can change your secret key and generate unique password for each sites.

 **Features**
 ---

-1. Generates complex passwords
+1. Generates QR Code
-2. Different password for each site based on Secret key
-3. The character preferences can be modified in the code
-4. More webistes can be added based on your preference
-5. Password is auto copied into your clipboard
-6. Runs on your local machine without any need for internet
+2. Runs on your local machine without any need for internet
-7. No databases involved
+3. No databases involved
-8. easy set up
+4. easy set up

 **Packages Used**